tibs/python-quiz/python-quiz-slides.rst

 ----

-9: try/else/finally [1]
+8: try/else/finally [1]
 =======================

-What does this function do?
+What does this function print?

 .. code:: python